ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ``Strict`` is the very essence of this proposal: Every unlifted data type can be defined in terms of lifted data types and ``Strict``, at the cost of an additional indirection.

+Whether we could define ``Strict`` as a ``newtype`` -- which would then mean we coerce between kinds, meaning coercions aren't zero-cost -- is left for a separate proposal.

 Low-level code
 ~~~~~~~~~~~~~~